 Value for value

 The contributive economy reconsiders the relation between the human and the machine and restores the knowledge lost to the industrial, then the technological, machine.
-The knowledge that we have lost includes even social knowledge, which was usurped by the proscription of brands.
-Those brands market the products industrialization made it possible to produce. . .
+The knowledge that we have lost includes even social knowledge, which was usurped by the proscription of branded epistemologies.
+Knowlege of how to live was preempted by objects designed to increase reliance on prefabrication and continued (passive) purchasing.
+This has supplanted knowledge of how to co-contribute.

 In the economy of contribution, productive activities are remunerated in such a way as to support transindividuation: allowing us to help each other actively realize ourselves through collective action.